GoogleCloudPlatform/click-to-deploy/k8s/rabbitmq/README.md

 ### Solution Information

-RabbitMQ cluster is deployed within a Kubernetes StatefulSet.
-The configuration is attached with a ConfigMap (which contents is copied to writable location at `/etc/rabbitmq` by an init container).
+RabbitMQ cluster is deployed within a Kubernetes `StatefulSet`.
+The configuration is attached with a `ConfigMap` (which contents is copied to writable location at `/etc/rabbitmq` by an init container).
 An Erlang cookie required by the application is generated dynamically and passed to the deployment with a Secret object.